WolframResearch/Sublime-WolframLanguage/README.md

-# Wolfram Integration with Sublime Text
+# Wolfram System Integration with Sublime Text

 A Sublime Text package for Wolfram Language.